mgajda/less-arbitrary/towards-better-union.md

 the new law for the `beyond` set: The `beyond` set is always **closed to information addition** by `(<>a)` or `(a<>)` for any value of `a`.
 In other words the `beyond` set is an attractor of `<>` on both sides [^10].
+However we do not require _idempotence_ of `<>`, which is uniformly present in union type frameworks based on lattice[@subtyping-lattice] and set-based approaches^[Which use Heyting algebras, which have more assumptions that the lattice approaches.][@semantic-subtyping].

 Concerning union types, the key property of the `beyond` set, is that it is closed to information acquisition: